nosoop/SMExt-SourceScramble/README.md

 ### Writing patches

 This assumes you have a decent enough understanding of x86 assembly.
+I mean, why else would you be writing one?

 A new `MemPatches` section is added at the same level of `Addresses`, `Offsets`, and `Signatures` in the game configuration file.
 An example of a section is below: